Secrets — Signet Docs

 Secrets Management

 Encrypted storage for API keys and sensitive values.
 Agents can use secrets without being able to read or expose them.
+The capability is owned by the bundled signet.secrets core plugin.

 How It Works